 The Second Rise of Babylon (circa 7th century – 6th century BC)

 The video above presumably reconstructs the royal city of Babylon in its architectural peak during the reign of Nebuchadnezzar circa 6th century BC.
 And while the animation does flaunt a bevy of gorgeous 3D rendering techniques, it SHOULD BE NOTED that the creators have taken some artistic license to demonstrate the grandeur of Babylon.
 Few of these ‘anachronistic’ examples would relate to the dressing style of the inhabitants (which seems more akin to later Arab styles) and the portraiture of Achaemenid Persian motifs on some walls.

 Forever attracting the ire of Biblical writers for his alleged role in destroying Solomon’s Temple in Jerusalem (see the 3D reconstruction here), Nebuchadnezzar II was also responsible for undertaking and renovating massive infrastructural and monumental projects inside the city of Babylon.
-The capital by then covered 900 hectares (2,200 acres) of land and boasted some the most imposing and majestic structures in all of Mesopotamia.
+The capital by then covered 900 hectares (2,200 acres) of land and boasted some of the most imposing and majestic structures in all of Mesopotamia.

-In fact, the fully refurbished Etemenanki would have been one of the tallest man-made structures from the ancient times, with its imposing height reaching around 298 ft or 91 m.
+In fact, the fully refurbished Etemenanki would have been one of the tallest man-made structures from ancient times, with its imposing height reaching around 298 ft or 91 m.
 Intriguing enough, a few ancient authors had also ascribed the construction of the Hanging Gardens of Babylon – one of the seven wonders of the ancient world, to Nebuchadnezzar.
 However, recent studies have revealed how this landscaped masterpiece was possibly located in the city of Nineveh.

 This symbolic significance rather bolstered the extension of the actual Esagila complex, which was completed in its final form by Nebuchadnezzar II, circa 6th century BC.
 As a matter of fact, Marduk as a deity was held in such high regard in the lands of Babylonia that even ‘foreign’ Persian (Achaemenid) emperors like Cyrus and Darius projected themselves as the chosen of the god.